Virginia Tech® home

 Blacksburg, VA 24061

-Bradford Mills' research interests include the roles that technology, education, and social safety nets play in determining household well being.
-His primary teaching responsibilities include graduate courses in rural development, regional economics, and microeconomics.
-He has lived and worked in a number of countries including, Sri Lanka, The Gambia, Guinea, Kenya, The Netherlands, and Germany.
-Keep reading about Mills' role at AAEC by clicking on the information below.
+My research interests include the roles that technology, education, and social safety nets play in determining household well being.
+My primary teaching responsibilities include graduate courses in rural development, regional economics, and microeconomics.
+I have lived and worked in a number of countries including, Sri Lanka, The Gambia, Guinea, Kenya, The Netherlands, and Germany.

 Expertise: